-One of the first steps before publishing is to analyze the geoprocessing service.
-This process identifies issues that prevent the tool from being published.
-Information on the data and tools that compose the service and potential solutions are offered.
-Some analyzer errors can only be resolved by modifying the tools or data that compose your tool.
+We recommend you to analyze the geoprocessing service before you publish it..
+This process identifies issues that may prevent the tool from being published.
+Information regarding the data and tools that compose the service as well as potential solutions are provided.
+Some analyzer errors can only be resolved by modifying the tools or data that compose the tool.
 Other messages and warnings provide guidance and best practices.
-After critical errors have been addressed and the settings of the service have been configured, the geoprocessing service can be published.
+Once you address critical errors and configure the service settings, you can publish the geoprocessing service.
 To learn more, see Analyzer messages.

 Add a tool